margaretmf/margaretmf.github.io/keycreativewriting.md

 These stormy feelings are not really mine
 <br> They’re just trying to stop me from being me
 <br> These feelings are just destructive feelings
-that pull me away from what makes me feel free
+<br> that pull me away from what makes me feel free

 <br>